 Can I upgrade my OS from 32-bit to 64-bit?

 Before a computer can be upgraded to a 64-bit OS, you must make sure the processor is a 64-bit processor and not a 32-bit processor.
 Intel and AMD both make processors that are 64-bit.
-Typically these processors are either dual-core or quad-core, allowing for pretty powerful computing capabilities.
+These processors are either dual-core or quad-core, allowing for pretty powerful computing capabilities.
 The picture shows an example of an AMD and Intel case badge that are both 64-bit processors.
 If you are not sure if your processor is 64-bit, we recommend that you look up its technical specifications.

-Tip: To see which process your computer has in it, you can access the System Information page by going to the Start Menu and type System Information in the Search field.
+To see which process your computer has in it, you can access the System Information page by going to the Start menu and type System Information in the Search field.
 Open the System Information program that appears in the search results.
 The processor information is displayed in the System Summary section.